GSMUTNSR/book_codes/README.md

 The use of many-body projectiles in GSM-CC is still in development.
 Codes might run, but results might not be correct.
-Hence, the GSM-CC code is not available for the use of many-body projectiles.
+Hence, the GSM-CC code is considered to be not available for the use of many-body projectiles.
 No information is provided for the moment about the use of many-body projectiles in the user's manual.